 I remember the first time I had the South Carolina-style she-crab soup.

 It was during a dinner I had with Rick Erwin.
-We were discussing the regional cuisine and the possibilities within his restaurant group.
+We were discussing the regional.

 He told me I had to try a signature dish.
 I’m not a soup guy, but to borrow from Jerry Seinfeld in his famed Soup Nazi episode, it was so good that my knees buckled.
 She-crab soup might just be this states most overworked culinary icon.
 But an expertly made She-Crab is a rare pleasure at home, and should be a part of every cook’s repertoire.